polaris-slo-cloud/stardust-go/README.md

 #### Simulation Plugins
 Located in `./go/internal/simplugins/`, these plugins extend simulation behavior for scenario-specific simulation logic.

+Currently only [DummyPlugin](./go/internal/simplugin/dummy_plugin.go) is implemented to show how its used and how it can interact with the simulation.

 #### State Plugins
 Located in `./go/internal/stateplugins/`, these plugins manage simulation state:
 - Custom state persistence mechanisms
 - Scenario-specific simulation state logic (i.e. energy consumption and usage)

+Currently only [DummySunStatePlugin](./go/internal/stateplugin/dummy_sun_state_plugin.go) is implemented returning random sun exposure, to show the usage in simulation and precomputed mode.

 ## 🧱 Project Structure
 ```aiignore